 1. Audio-Technica Direct Drive Professional USB Turntable

 Audio-Technica makes sound equipment that won’t send you into a sticker-shock-induced cardiac arrest.
 This turntable lets you convert your LPs to digital through its USB drive, and it has precise controls like variable pitch control and an adjustable tonearm.

 Pros: USB feature lets you convert LPs to digital.
 The turntable has a removable dust cover and a guide light for use in the dark.

 Cons: Tonearm is not automatic; user has to get up and put the arm back.

 The iconic Victrola brand got revived by Innovative Technology, and it now produces the kinds of record players you might have seen in the ’20s when they were still called phonographs.
 Except, of course, these models are outfitted with slightly more modern tech like CD drives and USB ports.
-It’s an all-in-one option, and reviewers were pleased with the sound quality of the built-in speakers.
+It’s an all-in-one option, and it comes with USB, tape, AUX and other connectivity options.